 Source: Respective statistical offices and central banks

-Georgia signed a free trade agreement with EFTA states, representing a small but symbolic expansion of Georgia’s free-trade partnerships.
-FTA with China, which is slated to enter into force beginning from second half of 2017, will abolish all export tariffs for c.
+FTA with China, country that entered top three exports destination for Georgian goods in 2016, is expected to enter into force in 2017.
+FTA with China will abolish all export tariffs for c.
 95% of Georgian exports.
 Goods to benefit most from the FTA with China include traditional export products of food and beverages.

 Transport and Communications

 Georgia’s role as a regional hub for transport and communications will be further strengthened by the Baku-Tbilisi-Kars railway, construction works are already 95% complete and official opening of the railway is slated for summer, 2017.
 Peak capacity of BTK railway will be 17 million tons of cargo.
 At the initial stage railway will serve 1 million passengers and 6.5 mln tons of cargo.
 BTK railway will establish continuous communication between EU and major Asian markets and will threefold shorten the time needed to transport goods from China to EU compared to currently operating routes through Iran or Russia.

 BP Shah Deniz II

 BP expects that the investment in the Shah Deniz II gas pipeline project will be USD 2 billion until 2018 in Georgia, and c.
 20% of the investment will be spent via local contractors; First delivery of gas to turkey via new pipeline is scheduled by the second half of 2018.